Sharma-IT/literate-ts/README.md

 This project demonstrates literate programming principles using a binary search algorithm implementation.
 The code is written in TypeScript with extensive documentation that explains not just how the algorithm works, but why certain implementation choices were made.

-I've used TypeScript's built-in JSDoc support along with markdown documentation to create a readable and maintainable codebase that serves as both documentation and working code.
+I use TypeScript's built-in JSDoc support along with markdown documentation to create a readable and maintainable codebase that serves as both documentation and working code.

+## Testing Strategy

+The project includes a comprehensive test suite that follows literate programming principles.
+The tests are organised into logical categories:

+1. **Number Arrays**
+   - Basic functionality with primitive number types
+   - Tests for elements at start, middle, and end
+   - Tests for non-existent elements

+2. **String Arrays**
+   - String comparison functionality
+   - Case sensitivity handling
+   - Tests with alphabetical ordering

+3. **Custom Objects**
+   - Testing with complex data structures
+   - Multiple comparison strategies (by age, by name)
+   - Custom type demonstrations

+4. **Edge Cases**
+   - Empty arrays
+   - Single-element arrays
+   - Arrays with duplicate values

+The test suite achieves 100% code coverage and serves as both verification of functionality and documentation of expected behavior.

 ## Key Features